chenxiaoqino/getusermedia-to-rtmp/README.md

 ## Usage

 Start the server by `npm install` and `node server.js`, then open firefox to http://127.0.0.1:8888/ .
-The rtmp stream will be submitted to rtmp://127.0.0.1/live .
+The rtmp stream will be submitted to rtmp://127.0.0.1/live by default.

 Please make sure there's an rtmp server up and running; try `nginx-rtmp-module` if you don't have one.

+In production, the server should limit what the client can choose to push stream to.

 ## How does it work